New Buffalo, MI (NBU)

-On October 26, 2009, the New Buffalo station opened in its new location 0.6 miles from a former Amtrak stop, with service provided by the Blue Water andWolverine Service.
-The station provides an open-sided roofed shelter on a concrete platform and is located downtown and one block from the Lake Michigan shore and New Buffalo harbor.
+On October 26, 2009, the New Buffalo station relocated to its present site about 0.6 miles north of the former Amtrak stop.
+The station provides an open-air shelter with roof on a concrete platform and is located downtown, one block from the Lake Michigan shore and New Buffalo harbor.

 In the late 17th century the St. Joseph River was explored by Father Jacques Marquette, opening the area to other European traders and eventually settlers.
 In 1834, Captain Wessel D. Whittaker’s ship Post Boy ran aground in a November storm near present-day Grand Beach.
 On his way to St. Joseph to report the loss, he saw the area at the mouth of the Galien River where it empties into Lake Michigan, and envisioned a harbor to rival his home port of Buffalo, N.Y.—and went to Kalamazoo to purchase the land.
 He returned the next year with $13,000 in investments, as well as friends and relatives, to develop the area.
 In 1836, New Buffalo incorporated as a village.

 The harbor was not actually developed for commercial use in the 19th century.
 However, the railroad provided the necessary commerce that shipping did not bring to this farming community.
 The Michigan Central Railroad came through, terminating the line in New Buffalo in 1849.
 This terminal between Detroit and Chicago encouraged the growth of hotels and saloons in the town.
 However, this boom only lasted until 1853, when the Michigan Central completed the line to Chicago.